gomorpheus/morpheus-docs/provisioning/serviceMesh/serviceMesh.rst

 Service Mesh
 ============

 A service mesh is an infrastructure layer which handles network communication between application services.
-A service mesh ensures fast and reliable between containerized application services.
+A service mesh ensures fast and reliable communication between containerized application services.
 Morpheus will consume and display information on service meshes.

 To view this information, navigate to ``Provisioning > Service Mesh``.